Haworthia zantneriana Poelln.

 This species is native to South Africa (Eastern Cape and Western Cape), typically found on higher slopes where it grows in rock crevices with little soil.

-Haworthia zantneriana is a small, stemless succulent that forms rosettes of pale gay-green to brownish-green leaves, usually with white longitudinal markings and white keels and margins.
+Haworthia zantneriana is a small succulent that forms stemless rosettes of pale gay-green to brownish-green leaves, usually with white longitudinal markings and white keels and margins.
 The rosettes grow up to 3.2 inches (8 cm) in diameter and offset freely to form dense clumps.
-Leaves are fleshy, gradually narrowed from the base to the tip, up to 2.8 inches (7 cm) long, and up to 0.3 inches (0.8 cm) wide.
+Leaves are thick, fleshy, and gradually narrowed from the base to the tip, up to 2.8 inches (7 cm) long and up to 0.3 inches (0.8 cm) wide.
 The leaf tips are slightly recurved.
 Flowers are white with green or light brown veins and appear spirally arranged in racemes on slender, up to 10 inches (25 cm) long stalks in spring.

 The specific epithet "zantneriana" honors Major Alfred Zantner (1953-), a German succulent plant collector.

 How to Grow and Care for Haworthia zantneriana

 Light: Place the potted plant in a bright area with some protection from the hottest rays of the day.
 White, yellow, or red-tinged leaves usually indicate that your H. zantneriana is receiving too much sunlight.
 Deep shade tends to weaken the plant over a prolonged period.
 If your plant has spent the winter indoors, gradually move it outdoors into the bright sun to prevent sunburn.